a-little-srdjan/grapher/README.md

 Graph analysis of Go codebases

 ## Overview
-Grapher analyzes dependencies in a Go codebase, and its main goal is to prevent spaghetti or ball-of-mud codebases.
-Grapher is ideally suited for codebases that have (or should have) a logical structure expressed via dependency requirements.
+Grapher analyzes dependencies in a Go codebase to prevent spaghetti or ball-of-mud codebases.
+Grapher is ideally suited for codebases that have a logical structure expressed via dependency requirements.
 A dependency requirement states which packages are public/private within a logical layer.
 For example, microservices are not allowed to import code from API endpoints.
 Data must be accessed only via the database wrappers, etc. See [Parnas](http://repository.cmu.edu/cgi/viewcontent.cgi?article=2828&context=compsci) for a detailed discussion.

-Grapher constructs the graph of a given codebase where:
+Grapher constructs a graph of a given codebase where:

 1. Nodes are packages.
 2. The size of a node represents the number of functions declared in that package, normalized across all packages.